OBD Converter

 Convert OBD to another file type

-To convert your OBD file to another format, you need Microsoft Office or other Data software.
+To convert OBD Binder files to another format, you need Microsoft Office Binder or other Data software.

 Convert a file to OBD

-To convert other file formats to the "Compound Document" file type, you need software like Microsoft Office or a similar tool.
+To convert other file formats to the "Document Container / Log" file type, you need software like Microsoft Office Binder or a similar tool.

 About OBD files